Ensuring Fairness in Clinical Assessment

 LOI Deadline: Monday, March 30, 2026

-The Josiah Macy Jr. Foundation is proposing a new request for applications (RFA) to support demonstration projects to develop, implement, and evaluate innovative strategies for enhancing fairness in learner assessment in medical and nursing education programs.
-Funded projects will serve as exemplars for how schools of medicine and nursing can implement strategies that center the purpose of assessment, which is not to distinguish among learners but to ensure that everyone who graduates is fully prepared to provide the highest standard of care to their patients.
+The Josiah Macy Jr. Foundation is seeking proposals for the 2026 request for applications (RFA) to support demonstration projects to develop, implement, and evaluate innovative strategies for enhancing fairness in clinical assessment in medical and nursing education programs.
+Funded projects will serve as exemplars for how schools of medicine and nursing can implement strategies that center the purpose of assessment, which is to ensure that everyone who graduates is fully prepared to provide the highest standard of care to their patients.
+This RFA will build upon the consensus recommendations that emanated from the Josiah Macy Jr. Foundation’s 2022 conference entitled Ensuring Fairness in Medical Education Assessment.

 Rationale